byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Why make Eco-Enzyme?*

-***The Gift of Life is in the giving, conservation is the consequence of production.
+***The Gift of Life is in the giving, conservation is the consequence of production.***

 Cultivating cultures that heal, symbiotically keep the body healthy while restoring vitality and strength to the environment.
 It is easily done at negligible cost, free of harmful pollutants, effective, and multipurpose.***

 ***WATER***

-**It is very difficult to reverse the effects of water pollution.** Natural processes that cleanse the water can take years, decades, or even centuries, and even with costly technological processes, it can take years to remove all of the harmful substances from the water.
+**It is very difficult to reverse the effects of water pollution.**

+Natural processes that cleanse the water can take years, decades, or even centuries, and even with costly technological processes, it can take years to remove all of the harmful substances from the water.
 There are many aspects of the contamination that must be removed. **First, and most importantly, the source of the water pollution must be removed, so that additional water contamination does not occur.**

-*Every part of the World is given its character, essentially, by a small number of patterns which repeat themselves over and over again.*
+*Every part of the World is given its character, essentially, by a small number of patterns/habits which repeat themselves over and over again.*

 **Home Cleaning products and fertilizers made with chemicals and pesticides pollute the underground water, rivers and surrounding ecosystems.** Pharmaceutical drugs and personal care products, also manufactured by many pharmaceutical companies (such as sunscreen lotions, lipsticks, deodorants, perfumes, body soaps, and shampoos, ...), are produced in staggeringly huge quantities; **often equaling or surpassing agrochemicals in tonnage.** The volume consumed is simply astounding.
 All of these go into the ecosystem, most of them into waste treatment systems.
 These conventional body and home cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body.